-Green revolving funds are one such innovation; they seek to solve capital expense constraints by structuring a shared investment/shared savings perspective.
+Green revolving funds are an innovation; they seek to solve capital expense constraints by structuring a shared investment/savings perspective.
 Over the past decade, green revolving funds have seen great success and adoption in public and private enterprises.
 Revolving funds work by investing in energy and resource productivity projects, thereby reducing operating expenses.
 Cost savings benefit the bottom line and replenish the fund for future rounds of investment.
 With an average fund size of $1 million to $2 million and a median annual return on investment of 28 percent, green revolving funds are a powerful part of an internal investment portfolio.
 In this context, successfully using revolving funds to finance energy, resource and sustainability initiatives has emerged as a major strategic opportunity for many organizations.

-Sustainable financial health is an important part of the sustainability story.
 Successful businesses seek to optimize their capital investments and resource allocations.
 We believe that internal revolving funds can accelerate implementation of resource productivity investments and be a source of operational finance excellence.

 Point B works with clients to identify innovative financing mechanisms that fit with their enterprise plan, align with organizational culture, and facilitate cost recovery opportunities.
 Based on our experience with many leading companies on the front lines of green financing, here are a few things to think about as you go forward.